teamdsabatam-ops/tideline-expo-app/README.md

-and places, an icebreaker chat to find people going the same way, and a lightweight group-forming flow that turns **"who else wants to do this?"** into an actual trip together — with group discounts from local businesses as the incentive to say yes.
+and places, an icebreaker chat to find people going the same way, and a lightweight group-forming flow that turns **"who else wants to do this?"** into an actual trip together — with group discounts from local businesses as an additonal incentive to say yes, along with the most desired benefit of **Meeting new people, while exploring new placess**

 ### How It Works